 It is easy to not notice increasingly unacceptable behaviours when they come gradually, one after another.
-Coercive control starts in this way - we get used to not-okay behaviours bit by bit (they become 'normalised'), and any attempt to say how you feel is dismissed and you are made to feel like you are wrong.
+Coercive control starts in this way - these behaviours become normalised, bit by bit and any attempt to say how you feel is dismissed and you are made to feel like you are wrong.
 It is possible to not even notice that it is happening, so much so that what behaviours would have seemed totally unacceptable at the start of the relationship feel normal.